ONS-OpenData/bau_OCI/README.md

 3.)
 Drop the reference table to be converted into that folder.

 4.)
-Open up the reference table and manually remove any cross symbols from the spreadhseet.
-You can use excels replace all function to do this (see screenshot below):
+Open up the reference table and manually remove any cross symbols from the spreadhseet (databker is having issues with these).
+You can use excels replace all function to do this as shown below:

 ## Usage
 1.)
 Double click the "click to run on windows" file.